-This bowl was made by Tony Hansen in the middle to late 1970s.
-The body was H41G (now H441G), it had large 20 mesh iron stone concretions that produced very large iron blotches in reduction firing.
-Luke Lindoe loved to use these clays to show off the power of the cone 10 reduction firing process that he was promoting in the 1960s and 70s.
+Made in the mid-1970s.
+The body was H41G (now H441G), it had 20 mesh ironstone concretions that produced large iron blotches in reduction firing.
+Luke Lindoe loved to use these clays to show off the cone 10 reduction firing process that he was promoting in the 1960s and 70s.
+Tony was inspired by the natural rustic stoneware surfaces Luke created on both sculptural and thrown pieces, especially by how the iron speckle bled up through glazes.
+He made large numbers of these bowls, they showcased the clay surface on the outside and glazed designs on the inside.
+They proved a good testing ground for matching the thermal expansion of glaze and body (needed to produce strength and resistance to breakage).

 Reduction Speckle